 One remarkable feature of SDL is that it is a market oriented instrument for states to mobilise funds from the open market.
 Higher the fiscal strength of a state, lower will be the interest rate (yield) it has to pay for the SDL borrowings.

 RBI facilitates the issue of State Development Loans securities in the market.
 SDL securities are considered as superior to loans mobilized or bonds issued by state government entities.
 The RBI as the facilitator to the issue of SDLs, has the power to make repayments to SDLs out of the central government allocation to states.

 Issue and marketability of SDLs

-SDLs are basically securities and they are auctioned by the RBI through the Negotiated Dealing System (NDS) which is dedicated electronic trading system for government securities and other instruments.
-RBI holds SDL auctions once a fortnight.
+SDLs are basically securities and they are auctioned by the RBI through the e-Kuber which is dedicated electronic auction system for government securities and other instruments.
+RBI holds SDL auctions once in a fortnight.

 The SDLs doesn’t have any credit risk and in this respect, they are similar to central government securities.
 This means that under the CRAR prudential norm, the risk weight of SDL is zero and banks need not keep any capital for investing in SDLs.
 Such a treatment and the higher yield (interest rate) of SDLs have encouraged banks to invest in them in recent years and states are hence able to meet their borrowing requirements.

 SDL’s are traded electronically on the RBI managed NDS-OM (Negotiated Dealing System-Order Matching) and traded in the voice market (NDS).

 The rate of interest or yield of SDL securities are determined through auction.
 Still the interest rate will be slightly higher than that of Central Government securities (G-secs) of matching tenure.